Call for Proposals: Two-Year College English Association 2024 National Conference

 - Remove any personal identifiers for blind review.
 This means that the names and institutional affiliations for proposed speakers should appear only in the contact information section of the proposal.

-- Submit the proposal electronically through the NCTE conference proposal submission system.
+- Submit the proposal electronically through the TYCA Conference proposal submission system.

-- Look for notifications of acceptance, which will be sent by December.
+- Notifications of acceptance will be sent by December.

 See the Proposal Review Criteria for the TYCA National Conference